xopham/trusted-commit-signatures/README.md

 9ddce6a924a113f1fbcffd736483993683f17514: 'signer1: unsigned commit
 790253d815ff60c57620cda94014e02e32531138: 'signer1: signed commit BEFORE key is added.
 ```

+The script successfully validates the signed commits on the `main` branch (the first two), but then fails at the last two of which the first is unsigned and the second signed with an untrusted key.

 ### Adding and removing another public key